-B ackground: This study will evaluate gold and silver nanoparticles' antibacterial action against Staphylococcus aureus and Pseudomonas aeruginosa and synergistic effects on the human lung epithelial cell line A549 lung cancer cell line.
+B ackground: This study will evaluate gold and silver nanoparticles' antibacterial action against Staphylococcus aureus and Pseudomonas aeruginosa and synergistic effects on the human lung epithelial cell line A549.

 Methods: Gold and silver nanoparticles (33-40 nm) were obtained from Nanomaterials at quantities of 5, 15, 25, and 35 μg mL-1.
 The University of Kerbala Biology Department donated bacterial isolates for this investigation.
 Clinical specimens yielded Pseudomonas aeruginosa and Staphylococcus aureus isolates.
-Vitek-2 confirmed isolate identities and antibiotic susceptibility.
+Vitek-2 confirmed the identities of the isolates and antibiotic susceptibility.
 Lung cancer was studied using A549 lung cancer cells from a 58-year-old Caucasian male's lung tissue.

 Results: The results show that nano-gold complexes are more effective than silver nanoparticles against lung cancer.
-Gold nanoparticles exhibit a significant inhibitory concentration of 35 μ g/ml, culminating in a 55 μ g/ml anti-cancer effect, while silver nanoparticles have a maximum inhibition of 49 μ g/ml.
+Gold nanoparticles exhibit a significant inhibitory concentration of 35 μ g/ml, resulting in a 55% anticancer effect, while silver nanoparticles have a maximum inhibition of 49 μ g/ml.
 At a concentration of 35 μ g/ml, gold nanoparticles inhibit Pseudomonas aeruginosa with a 29 mm zone.
-No significant difference in cell growth inhibition was seen at lower dosages of 5, 15, and 25 μ g/ml.
+No significant inhibition of cell growth was observed at lower dosages of 5, 15, and 25 μ g/ml.
 The treatment's antioxidant and cytoprotective characteristics reduce paracetamol-induced oxidative stress, explaining this lack of difference.
 These findings imply that gold nanoparticles may protect against oxidative damage and cancer.